rea1shane/execution-info/README.md

     zstyle ':zim:duration-info' threshold <threshold value>

-The threshold value can be a decimal number.
-If the threshold value is less than 1, then milliseconds are automatically shown.
+The threshold value can be a decimal number. ~~If the threshold value is less than 1, then milliseconds are automatically shown.~~

-Milliseconds can also be directly enabled with the following zstyle:
+~~Milliseconds can also be directly enabled with the following zstyle:~~

-    zstyle ':zim:duration-info' show-milliseconds yes
+    # [DEPRECATED] zstyle ':zim:duration-info' show-milliseconds yes

 Theming
 -------